 Make sure to manually mark the most important goals as conversions.
 In order to start tracking an existing event as a conversion, in the left-hand navigation go to Configure > Events.
 Find the event you want to mark as a conversion in the ‘existing events’ table and toggle the button to mark them as a conversion.

-Bonus Mistake: Double-Counting GA3 and GA4 Goals for the Same Action in Google Ads
+Bonus GA4 problem: Double-counting GA3 and GA4 goals for the same action in Google Ads

 Yes, we’re very generous here at MeasureMinds, so we wanted to provide all you amazing people who made it to the end with a bonus GA4 migration mistake to avoid.